dengxl0520/MemSAM/README.md

 The work is based on [SAM](https://github.com/facebookresearch/segment-anything), [SAMUS](https://github.com/xianlin7/SAMUS) and [XMem](https://github.com/hkchengrex/XMem).
 Thanks for the open source contributions to these efforts!

 ## Citation
-if you find our work useful, please cite our paper.
+if you find our work useful, please cite our paper, thank you!
 ```
-@inproceedings{deng2024memsam,
-  title={MemSAM: Taming Segment Anything Model for Echocardiography Video Segmentation},
+@InProceedings{Deng_2024_CVPR,
-  author={Deng, Xiaolong and Wu, Huisi and Zeng, Runhao and Qin, Jing},
+    author    = {Deng, Xiaolong and Wu, Huisi and Zeng, Runhao and Qin, Jing},
+    title     = {MemSAM: Taming Segment Anything Model for Echocardiography Video Segmentation},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-  year={2024}
+    month     = {June},
+    year      = {2024},
+    pages     = {9622-9631}
 }
 ```